-EUROTAST is a Marie Curie Initial Training Network (ITN), supporting a new generation of science and humanities researchers to uncover and interpret new evidence on the history and contemporary legacies of the transatlantic slave trade.
-The network will be running for four years from 2012 to 2016, and will enable 13 PhD researchers in history, archaeology, social anthropology and population genetics to work collaboratively across disciplines to provide new perspectives on this history.
-Our research will be focused on three themes: Origins, Life Cycles, and Legacies, which we hope will not only lead us to further detail on the slave trading system, but also help us demonstrate how slavery fundamentally shaped the cultural and biological experiences of people of African descent around the world.
+EUROTAST was a Marie Curie Initial Training Network (ITN), that supported a new generation of science and humanities researchers who uncovered and interpreted new evidence on the history and contemporary legacies of the transatlantic slave trade.
+The network ran for four years from 2011 to 2015, and enabled 13 PhD researchers in history, archaeology, social anthropology and population genetics to work collaboratively across disciplines to provide new perspectives on this history.
+Our research focused on three themes: Origins, Life Cycles, and Legacies, which led us to further detail on the slave trading system, but also helped us demonstrate how slavery fundamentally shaped the cultural and biological experiences of people of African descent around the world.

 Do our bodies contain clues that help to unlock mysteries from the past?